Rumble Fish (novel): Plot

 Despite the knife wound, Rusty shows up for school the next day.
 After school, he steals a set of hubcaps from a car near Benny's, while Steve talks about his mother's recent hospitalization.
 The owner of the car notices the theft in progress and begins chasing the boys, accompanied by a couple of his friends.
 Rusty and Steve barely escape.
 The situation scares Steve, and he cries as they walk home.
 Rusty assumes that Steve is crying about his mother, but Rusty never knew his own mother, so he cannot relate.

 When Patty finds out that Rusty had been with another girl at the party, she breaks up with him.
 Rusty feels there is nothing he can do to change what has happened.
 That same day, the principal at Rusty's school loses all patience with his misbehavior and truancy and informs Rusty that he is to be transferred to another school attended by Biff, his bitter rival.
 Rusty decides that he has nothing to lose by continuing his gang lifestyle.
-He recruits Motorcycle Boy and Steve to go out drinking, also to help him forget this terrible day.
+He recruits Motorcycle Boy and Steve to go out drinking to help him forget this terrible day.

 Motorcycle Boy tells Rusty that while he was in California, he saw their mother.
-Rusty has only vague memories of her because she abandoned the family when he aged two.
-Rusty's father had begun drinking when his mother left.
+Rusty has only vague memories of her because she abandoned the family when he was aged two.
+Rusty's father began drinking when his mother left.

 After watching Motorcycle Boy play pool, Rusty and Steve get separated from him and end up in an unfamiliar part of town.
-The boys are mugged and Rusty was beaten.
+The boys are mugged and Rusty is beaten.
 Once again, Motorcycle Boy saves them.
 Rusty goes to Steve's house and discovers that Steve's father had beaten him severely for staying out past curfew the night before.
 Rusty tells Steve that he is worried about his brother, but he is not sure why.
 He asks Steve to help keep an eye on him.
 Steve refuses because he cannot afford to do anything that would cause him to get into more trouble.
 Rusty leaves, and he will not see Steve until they meet at the beach in five years.

-Rusty goes to Benny's and finds out that Patty is now dating his friend Smokey, who had set Rusty up by inviting the other girls to get Patty to break up with him.
+Rusty goes to Benny's and finds out that Patty is now dating his friend Smokey who had set Rusty up by inviting the other girls to get Patty to break up with him.
 Instead of being angry, Rusty envies Smokey for being smart enough to think up that kind of a plan.
 B. J. tells Rusty that Motorcycle Boy is in the pet store looking at the fish.
 Rusty goes to the pet store, and the two watch the fish.
 Motorcycle Boy calls them rumble fish because they would kill each other if they could.
 He wonders if the fish would still act that way if they were in the river.